 Week 6: Increase ball weight by 2 lbs on strength exercises — squat and press, Romanian deadlift, lunge.
 Keep the same weight on power and core movements for now.

-If fat loss is a goal alongside this plan, use the [Exercise Menu Calorie Burn Calculator] to see how many calories each session burns based on your bodyweight and workout duration.
+If fat loss is a goal alongside this plan, the Exercise Menu Calorie Burn Calculator estimates how many calories each session burns based on your bodyweight and workout duration.

-These are the mistakes that show up most often in the first few weeks.
+These show up most often in the first few weeks.
 Knowing them now saves you from learning them the hard way.

-Using a medicine ball for floor slams.
-Medicine balls bounce.
-A hard slam can send one straight back at your face or split the ball open.
-Use a slam ball for floor slams — it absorbs full-force impact without bouncing back.
+Using a standard medicine ball for floor slams.
+Standard balls bounce.
+A hard slam can send one straight back at your face.
+Use a slam ball for slams — it absorbs impact without bouncing back.

 Picking up the ball by rounding your lower back.
 After every slam, the ball is on the floor.
-Bending at the spine to retrieve it repeatedly causes lower back strain.
+Bending at the spine to retrieve it repeatedly strains the lower back.
 Squat to pick it up every single time.

 Training the same way every week.
 Your body adapts to whatever you give it and stops responding.
 Follow the progression plan above — reduce rest, add rounds, increase weight.
-The same workout every week produces the same result indefinitely.
+The same medicine ball workout routine every week produces the same result indefinitely.

 Skipping the warm-up.
 Explosive movements on cold muscles cause strains.
 Five minutes of light movement — bodyweight squats, arm circles, leg swings — is the minimum before any medicine ball session.